-The Rothschild's giraffe, also known as the Baringo giraffe, is one of the most famous species of giraffes.
+The Rothschild's giraffe, also known as the Baringo giraffe, is one of the most famous types of giraffes.
 Its population is so low that it is can be difficult to see them in the wild.
-The Rothschild's giraffe is often referred to as the watchtower of the Serengeti.
-This is due to its height.
+The Rothschild's giraffe is often referred to as the watchtower of the Serengeti, due to its height.
 Because it is so tall, it can see predators from a great distance, giving it the opportunity to warn not only its herd but other animals as well.

-When traveling to Uganda, you may want to familiarize yourself with some interesting giraffe facts.
+When traveling to Africa, you may want to familiarize yourself with some interesting giraffe facts.
 Knowing a little about these majestic creatures can make your time there more exciting.

 1. Why is it Called a Rothschild's Giraffe?

 This giraffe is known as the Rothschild's giraffe in honor of Walter Rothschild.
 Mr. Rothschild founded the Tring Library and was a noted zoologist.
 He had many species named after him, including over 150 types of insects, 58 species of birds, and 17 mammals.

 Another name for the Rothschild's giraffe is the Baringo giraffe, which comes from the fact that it is seen in the wild around the area of Kenya close to Lake Baringo.

 2. Is Rothschild's Giraffe a Species or Subspecies?

 Neither.
 According to the latest science we have, Rothschild's giraffe is neither a species nor subspecies of giraffe.

 But it can depend on who you ask.
 While no one considers it a species, it has been classified as a subspecies by some taxonomists.